sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-3.markdown

 * Its characteristics are similar to those of `mtl`.
 It inherits `mtl`’s performance degradation when deeply stacked and its nontrivial semantics when composing multiple effects.

 * The weaving operation does not correspond to categorical theory and is understood to be ad-hoc[^4].
-In particular, the complexity of behavior when using non-deterministic effects[^3] is a characteristic that did not exist in `mtl`, highlighting the importance of correspondence with categorical theory from a semantic standpoint.
+In particular, the complexity of behavior when using non-deterministic effects[^3] is a characteristic that did not exist in `mtl`, highlighting **the importance of correspondence with categorical theory from a semantic standpoint**.

+* From the perspective of algebraic effects, there is also the limitation that users cannot treat delimited continuations as first-class values, in addition to subtle semantic mismatches.

 Despite these challenges, this approach was the first to attempt to combine algebraic effects with higher-order effects, and as such provided a meaningful foundation for subsequent discussion.
 In particular, **the generic free monad used internally by `polysemy` was later analyzed categorically and found to provide a unified framework for the higher-order version of algebraic effects**[^6][^8].
 Although the encoding has been changed for performance reasons, `heftia` also uses the generic free monad.

-* From the perspective of algebraic effects, there is also the limitation that users cannot treat delimited continuations as first-class values, in addition to subtle semantic mismatches.

 ## `ReaderT IO` (Evidence Passing) Approach